-We recently suggested some used hybrid-electric vehicles to avoid on the used-car lot--and now we turn to electric cars.
+We recently suggested some used hybrid-electric vehicles to avoid on the used-car lot.

-Here are four vehicles we suggest you think long and hard before buying, no matter how attractive their prices.
+Here are four plug-in vehicles we suggest you think long and hard before buying, no matter how attractive their prices.

-The company's Sino-American stew started life as an adaptation of a Mitsubishi-derived Chinese-market Hafei Saibao, with lithium-ion cells from China assembled into a battery pack and inserted along with the traction motor into the rolling “glider” in a small California factory.
+The Coda company fitted lithium-ion cells from China into a battery pack, and inserted it along with the traction motor, into the rolling “glider” in a small California factory.

 The car might have had a chance if it came to market in 2010 (the original plan) before the Nissan Leaf and Chevy Volt launched.